-Several results have been presented for constrained optimization in the stochastic domain.
-In the area of stochastic approximation (SA), most of the available results are based on the simple idea of projecting the estimate $\theta_n$ back to its nearest point in G whenever $\theta_n$ lies outside the constraint set G. These projection-based SA algorithms are typically of the following form:
+Several results have been presented for constrained optimisation in the stochastic domain.
+In the area of stochastic approximation (SA), most of the available results are based on the simple idea of projecting the estimate θ_n back to its nearest point in G whenever θ_n lies outside the constraint set G. These projection-based SA algorithms are typically of the following form:

-$$\theta{n+1} = \pi_G[\theta_n - a_n \hat{g}n(\theta_n)], \qquad (2)$$ where $\pi_G: \mathbb{R}^d \to G$ is the set projection operator, and $\hat{g}n(\theta_n)$ is an estimate of the gradient $g(\theta_n)$ ; see, for example [2], [3], [5], [6].
-The main difficulty for this projection approach lies in the implementation (calculation) of the projection operator $\pi_G$ .
-Except for simple constraints like interval or linear constraints, calculation of $\pi_G(\theta)$ for an arbitrary vector $\theta$ is a formidable task.
+$$\theta{n+1} = \pi_G[\theta_n - a_n \hat{g}n(\theta_n)], \qquad (2)$$ where $\pi_G: \mathcal{R}^d \to G$ is the set projection operator, and $\hat{g}n(\theta_n)$ is an estimate of the gradient $g(\theta_n)$; see, for example, Dupuis and Kushnes (1987); Kushner and Clark (1978); Kushner and Yin (1997); Sadegh (1997).
+The main difficulty for this projection approach lies in the implementation (calculation) of the projection operator π_G .
+Except for simple constraints like interval or linear constraints, calculation of $\pi_G(\theta)$ for an arbitrary vector θ is a formidable task.

-Other techniques for dealing with constraints have also been considered: Hiriart-Urruty [7] and Pflug [8] present and analyze a SA algorithm based on the penalty function method for stochastic optimization of a convex function with convex inequality constraints; Kushner and Clark [3] present several SA algorithms based on the Lagrange multiplier method, the penalty function method, and a combination of both.
-Most of these techniques rely on the Kiefer-Wofolwitz (KW) [4] type of gradient estimate when the gradient of the cost function is not readily available.
-Furthermore, the convergence of these SA algorithms based on "non-projection" techniques generally requires complicated assumptions on the cost function L and the constraint set G. In this paper, we present and study the convergence of a class of algorithms based on the penalty function methods and the simultaneous perturbation (SP) gradient estimate [9].
-The advantage of the SP gradient estimate over the KW-type estimate for unconstrained optimization has been demonstrated with the simultaneous perturbation stochastic approximation (SPSA) algorithms.
+Other techniques for dealing with constraints have also been considered: Hiriart-Urruty (1977) and Pflug (1981) present and analyse a SA algorithm based on the penalty function method for stochastic optimisation of a convex function with convex inequality constraints; Kushner and Clark (1978) presents several SA algorithms based on the Lagrange multiplier method, the penalty function method, and a combination of both.
+Most of these techniques rely on the Kiefer and Wofolwitz (1952) (KW) type of gradient estimate when the gradient of the cost function is not readily available.
+Furthermore, the convergence of these SA algorithms based on 'non-projection' techniques generally requires complicated assumptions on the cost function L and the constraint set G. In this paper, we present and study the convergence of a class of algorithms based on the penalty function methods and the simultaneous perturbation (SP) gradient estimate Spall (1992).
+The advantage of the SP gradient estimate over the KW-type estimate for unconstrained optimisation has been demonstrated with the simultaneous perturbation stochastic approximation (SPSA) algorithms.
 And whenever possible, we present sufficient conditions (as remarks) that can be more easily verified than the much weaker conditions used in our convergence proofs.